 Banks do have to abide by regulations to make sure you are exactly who you say you are.
 (This is good for everyone.)
 This can usually be accomplished with a government ID and a social security number, and knowledge about your previous addresses.

 Online, you’ll usually have to answer a few more questions to prove you are who you say you are.

-Some banks might require additional forms of ID.
-If opening an account online, you may have to answer a few more questions proving you’re you.
 If you plan to walk into a bank, call the bank in advance to confirm what’s needed.

-Fear #4: I have to transfer everything over from my old bank to open an account with a new bank.
+Myth #4: I have to transfer everything over from my old bank to open an account with a new bank.

 Truth: You can have multiple bank accounts.

 You don’t need to close your old bank accounts to open up a new account with a new bank.
 Many people use 2 or 3 or more banks for different purposes: one for checking, one for savings, one for a CD.
 One for a loan.
 One for its special interest rate offer.
 Mighty helps you do all of this while asking yourself: is some of my money supporting places and causes I believe in?
 Other people are asking this of themselves, and if you want to, too, start browsing banks.